CraftAcademyLabs/ca_course/getting-to-know-angularjs.md

 ### Services
 In AngularJS **services** are objects or functions that carry out specific tasks.
 Services can be used as a way to keep and communicate data across the lifetime of the angular app
-To use an AngularJS service, you add it as a dependency for the component (controller, directive, etc) that depends on that service.
+To use an AngularJS service, you need to inject it as a dependency for the component (controller, directive, etc) that will use that perticular service.

+_**Dependency Injection (DI) is a software design pattern that deals with how components get hold of their dependencies.**_

 Let's create a service that returns a collection of users and add it to our implementation.

+!FILENAME index.html
 ```javascript
 demoApp.service('userService', function(){
    var collection = [